BIDS on SPICE

 This is done with two repositories, publicly available on Github:

 Clone the repository to your project folder on SPICE (using git).
-It will manage all the processing on SPICE and setup a server for you to inspect your data, create a config file and run processing via the browser on your local computer.
-The repository contain:
+It will manage all the processing on SPICE and setup a server for you to inspect your data, create the necessary config files and run processing via the browser on your local computer.
+Mind that this is a living project with regular updates.
+It is the responsibility of the indiviual user to keep track of which version they are using and update their local copy of the repository accordingly.

 Note: As always you need to be on the KI network or connected to KI via VPN to access SPICE.
 You also need to have a user account on SPICE and access to the project you want to work with.